HazyResearch/deepdive/doc/doc/advanced/performance.md

       gppath   : [**absolute path** of gpfdist directory] }

-where gphost, gpport, gppath are the host, port, and abosolute path gpfdist is running on (specified when starting gpfdist server).
+where gphost, gpport, gppath are the host, port, and absolute path gpfdist is running on (specified when starting gpfdist server).

 Finally, tell DeepDive to use parallel grounding by adding the following to